kevinmildau/msFeaST/readme.md

 *UNTESTED*: In windows, the commands should be run from within the the ANACONDA PROMPT required for conda use ([ANACONDA SET-UP](https://www.anaconda.com/download#downloads)).
 This ANACONDA PROMPT will also be required to start the tool within the right environment and run the jupyter-notebooks.

 **Known Problems:**
-1. In rare cases where the RScript command is run from the terminal prior to the conda installation of R as instructed above, the temporary cached path to R used within conda may be faulty.
+1. In rare cases where the rscript command is run from the terminal prior to the conda installation of R as instructed above, the temporary cached path to R used within conda may be faulty.
-Here, the cached path to R will be used when installing using RScript rather than the new conda environment specific R path.
+Here, the cached path to R will be used when installing using rscript rather than the new conda environment specific R path.
 To avoid this issue, close the terminal after step 4, reopen the terminal, repeat the conda activation (step2), and proceed with the installation.
-This will avoid RScript calls installing the packages in the wrong R path.
+This will avoid rscript calls installing the packages in the wrong R path.
 See the following github issue for further information: [r path issue](https://github.com/conda/conda/issues/1258#issuecomment-91035641).
 2. Some terminal interfaces such as the vscode terminal may default into specific conda environments.
 This default move into conda may cause the path miss-alignment issues of point 1.
-If problems persists, check the R and RScript path via the following commands:
+If problems persists, check the R and rscript path via the following commands:
 ```
 type R
 type rscript